Yes. Alkaline water will lose both its alkalinity and its antioxidant potential over time. The antioxidant

 Why alkaline water loses its alkalinity and antioxidant potential

-When water ionizers make alkaline water, most ionizers don’t add anything to water.
-(Cheap, Chinese made ionizers such as the Aqua Ionizer Deluxe do add unknown chemicals to water).
+When water ionizers make alkaline water they don’t add anything to water.
 Instead, they change the composition of the mineral bicarbonates tap water.
 Tap water has two main mineral bicarbonates: Calcium and magnesium bicarbonate.
 What a water ionizer does is separate the calcium and the magnesium from the bicarbonate (bicarbonate is dissolved CO2).
-Once separated, the minerals and the bicarbonates each undergo a separate, additional reaction: The minerals combine with hydroxyl ions taken from water molecules to form mineral hydroxides.
+Once separated, the minerals and the bicarbonates each undergo a separate, additional reaction.
+The minerals combine with hydroxyl ions taken from water molecules to form mineral hydroxides.
 Alkaline water gets its alkalinity and antioxidant potential from those mineral hydroxides.

-But those mineral hydroxides are weakly-bonded, which means that the electromagnetic bonds that attract the minerals to the hydroxyl ions is weak.
-Because those bonds are weak, the hydroxyl ions can be edged out by things like CO2 and oxygen, which bond much more strongly with minerals like calcium and magnesium.
+But those mineral hydroxides are weakly-bonded.
+This means that the electromagnetic bonds that attract the minerals to the hydroxyl ions is weak.
+Because those bonds are weak, the hydroxyl ions can be edged out by things like CO2 and oxygen.
+Both of those substances bond much more strongly with minerals like calcium and magnesium.
 But oxygen and CO2 both bring down alkaline water’s alkalinity as they replace those hydroxyl ions, so the alkalinity of the water slowly returns to what it was prior to ionization.

-The hydroxide ions that give ionized alkaline water its antioxidant potential do so because they have an ionic charge.
+The hydroxyl ions that give ionized alkaline water its antioxidant potential do so because they have an ionic charge.
 The hydroxyl ions lose that charge over time as they break down.
 That is why the antioxidant potential of alkaline water drops before the alkalinity of the water.
 It is also why you can’t buy antioxidant alkaline water in stores.
 The antioxidant charge just dissipates too quickly to bottle and sell it in stores.
-This is one of the prime reasons that ionized alkaline mineral drinking water is best consumed when made by a quality Life water ionizer.
+Remember, ionized alkaline water is best consumed fresh.

 How to store alkaline water